AamuApp/aamu-blog/content/posts/introduction-to-aamu-app/index.md

 But first, let me say who is behind all this and why you should trust this tool.

 I’m Ilkka, a software developer/entrepreneur from Finland.
 My time is spent in coding, being in nature, and being a dad, all of which I greatly enjoy.
 I have another business.
 [Embed.rocks](https://embed.rocks/), which is an API service (like Embedly) and I have been running it for a few years now.
-Building Aamu.app has been my main interest for a few years now and it’s going to stay that way – there is no reason to let this go.
+Building Aamu.app has been my main interest for a few years now and it’s going to stay that way – there is no reason to let this go.d

 Why you should trust this tool?
 -------------------------------